Back to all lessons

 By the end, you should be able to say:

-• Describe Viterbi as a method for finding the most likely hidden path
+• Describe the Viterbi algorithm as an efficient way to decode the most likely hidden path

 Think about this first